Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Experimental Results

 \subsection{Robot Description}

 To validate our approach experimentally, we use the Toyota Human Support Robot (HSR), a mobile manipulator equipped with an omnidirectional mobile base and a panning and tilting head.
-A depth camera (Xtion, Asus) is located on top of the robot's head to obtain an RGB-D stream.
+A depth camera (Xtion, Asus) is located on top of the robot's head to obtain an RGB-D stream, sampled with 30fps.
+The camera parameters for FOV are 58$\degree$ H, 45$\degree$ V, 70$\degree$ D, which stand for the angle for horizontal, vertical, and diagonal, respectively.
 A laser range scanner, Hokuyo, is installed at the front bottom of the base in order to detect static and dynamic obstacles.
-The HSR uses two different computers, one Intel Core i7, 4th Gen with 16GB RAM is used for basic navigation functions of the robot and another one, an Alienware Intel Core i7-7820HK, GTX 1080 laptop, is used for running the object and human detection algorithm, named YOLO \cite{redmon2016you}.
+The HSR uses two different computers, one Intel Core i7, 4th Gen with 16GB RAM is used for basic navigation functions of the robot and another one, an Alienware Intel Core i7-7820HK, GTX 1080 laptop, is used for running object detction algorithm.
 Interprocess communications are handled with ROS.
+All the skills for robots are written as ROS actions so that initiation and termination of actions can be easily managed from a high level planner.
 The testing facility is the UT Austin's Human Centered Robotics Lab.
+For object detection we have used YOLOv3 \cite{redmon2018yolov3}.
+It is regarded as one of the state-of-the-art methods, because of its accuracy and speed.
+Retinanet \cite{lin2017focal} and SSD \cite{liu2016ssd} are also viable algorithms for our research, but YOLOv3 has the advantage of fast inference times.
+During our experimentation, it was assumed that if an object exists within the camera's FOV, it will be detected reliably through YOLOv3.
+Based on this reliability, the value of the true positive probability of the sensor model, $p_d$ was set to 0.95.
+Our focus thereafter has been on inference of occlusions or the response of the planner when objects go missing.